1 THE ORGANISERS shall be deemed to be the Council of the Association and their nominated National Exhibition Officials.

 9 OWNERSHIP: Each exhibit must be the bona fide property of the exhibitor.

 10 JUDGING will be carried out by a panel appointed by the Association.
-The panel will judge each entry as it will be displayed at Congress, i.e. four rows of four sheets (at present).
+The panel will judge each entry as it will be displayed at Congress, i.e. four rows of four sheets or the agreed equivalent.
 The decision of the judging panel, with respect to interpretation of all matters affecting the Exhibition, is final.
 All entries will be graded according to the Association's Judging Standards and, where appropriate, certificates and medals will be issued corresponding to Certificate of participation, Diploma, Bronze, Bronze-Silver, Silver, Small Silver Gilt, Large Silver Gilt and Gold.
 Brief evaluation slips will be returned with each entry.

 11 TROPHIES: Trophies will be held by the winners for such period as specified by the National Exhibition Secretary and will be the full responsibility of the holders while in their custody.
 Trophies must remain in the United Kingdom at all times and be returned to the National Exhibition Secretary at the holder's expense and with proper security.
 (Society delegates attend a meeting of the Association usually in January of each year.
 Trophies can be returned, at the convenience of the delegate, to the National Exhibition Secretary at this meeting).

-12 ORGANISERS’ RIGHTS: The Organisers reserve the right to refuse an entry which is not of sufficient merit and the trophies may be withheld should none of the entries in a particular year be of sufficient merit, i.e.
+12 ORGANISERS’ RIGHTS: The Organisers reserve the right to refuse an entry which is not of sufficient merit and a trophy may be withheld should none of the entries in a particular class be of sufficient merit, i.e.

 (a) The Cowell Salver for first time entrant to be at least Diploma standard (i.e. 40%); and